blueset/comp30019-project-1/readme.txt

 Landscape generation:
     - Using diamond-square algorithm
+    - Each iteration adds a smaller random value to the landscape to produce a more realistic

 Landscape colouring:
     - Based on the generated landscape, set top 20% to white as snow, bottom 30% to yellow as sand

 Sea generation:
     - Similar implementation in workshop for sea waves